This week's challenge is all about organizing living room and family room areas of your home.

 In fact, depending on how much time you and your family spend at home, you may even want to develop a routine for pick up of this room even more often, such as two or three times a day.

-For example, in my home when my children are home in the summer (like now) we pick up the family room before lunch, before dinner and again before bed.
+For example, in my home when my children are home in the summer we pick up the family room before lunch, before dinner and again before bed.
 None of these pick up breaks, on their own, take too long but they keep things looking good all day long while still allowing the kids to play to their hearts content in there.

 Developing a similar routine for your home, that fits your unique needs, can keep this area company ready most of the time while still allowing everyone to enjoy themselves in there at the same time.